Taha-hubb/Taha-hubb/README.md

 # Hi, I'm Taha Anouar

-## Business & Data Analytics Enthusiast | MBA Candidate | Aspiring Strategy & Leadership Professional
+## Business & Data Analytics | MBA Candidate | Strategy & Leadership

 Curious and analytical, I am passionate about leveraging data analytics and business insight to support smarter decision-making and drive organizational performance.
 Currently pursuing an MBA, I am building a strong foundation at the intersection of analytics and leadership, with the goal of evolving into a role where I can both analyze data and lead strategic initiatives.